joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 }
 ```

-With this we can add methods to draw specific shapes.
-In this case we'll only be drawing circles.
+With this, we can add methods to draw specific shapes.
+In this case, we'll only be drawing circles.

 ```javascript
 class Canvas {